-The author received support from Sloveinan research agency (ARRS) project J1-2480.
-Computational resources were provided by SLING – Slovenian national supercomputing network.
-The author thanks Dino Ienco for reading the first version of the draft and providing useful comments.
+The author received support from the Slovenian research agency (ARRS) project J1-2480.
+Computational resources were provided by SLING – a Slovenian national supercomputing network.
+The author thanks Dino Ienco for reading the first version of the draft and providing helpful comments.

 {

 }